SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 #### Evidences

-All web operation will take the following basic evidences after execution.
+All web operation will take the following basic evidences for the activated window after execution, and if an operation contains several steps such as input and submission, an extra screenshot will be taken before the last step.

-* Screenshots
+* Screenshot
 * HTML

-If an operation contains several steps such as input and submission, an extra screenshot will be taken before the last step.
+* Screenshot before submission

+If you want to take evidence for another window, you just need to append a **Window Control** system operation to activate the target window.

 Querying Modes
 ---